CASTLE OF SOLITUDE

 castle of solitude

-In 1977 and 1987, fires ravaged it2.
-The writer Raymond Radiguet used it as the backdrop for his novel Le Bal du comte d'Orgel (published posthumously in 1924).
+In 1977 and 1987, fires ravaged it.
+The writer Raymond Radiguet used it as the backdrop for his novel *Le Bal du comte d'Orgel* (published posthumously in 1924).
 The park surrounding these ruins is state-owned but managed by the Hauts-de-Seine General Council.
-It is mainly made up of oaks and chestnut trees and is home to a few wild animal species.
+It consists mainly of oak and chestnut trees and is home to some wild animal species.

 Recent Articles